 If you have a house or unit for rent and need property management, you probably have wondered if you can negotiate property management fees.
 Each company you speak with may have a set percentage or flat rate, but do you know if they can do any better?

 In short, the answer is yes.
-You can negotiate your property management fees, but there are a few things you need to consider when doing so.
+Negotiating your property management fees is allowed, but there are a few things you need to consider when doing so.

 How to get better property management fees

 Like any other negotiation, you need to start from a position of power.
 What does this look like in the real estate investing world?
 Well, you need to have units that the management company wants.
 The company needs to make money, after all.

 You have a better chance of getting lower property management fees if you have one or more of the following.

 Nothing is better for a manager than a new client with a large portfolio.
 The firm stands to make much more money when they are collecting rent on many properties.
 If you have a handful of units, tell your prospective manager that their rate is too high.
 They will see the value in your properties and may reduce their 10% fee to a more amicable rate like 8% or even 5%.

 If you have a property in a highly desirable area, you can likely rent it out for a large amount.
 This rent check may be double the amount collected from similar properties in nearby areas.
 If you can see the property manager’s mouth watering at the prospect of managing your cash cow, don’t be afraid to ask for a reduced fee.
 You may only get 1-2% knocked off your monthly charge, but you’ll be saving cash nonetheless!